net-lisias-kspu/B9PartSwitch/ModuleB9PartSwitch.md

 * Only one module can manage the part's surface attachment node
 * Only one module can manage the part's `crashTolerance`

+## Incompatible Modules

+Resource switching on ModuleB9PartSwitch will be disabled if any of the following modules are found on the part:

+* `FSfuelSwitch`
+* `InterstellarFuelSwitch`
+* `ModuleFuelTanks`

+This is because the way that these modules do resource switching is incompatible with `ModuleB9PartSwitch`.
+Note that when any of these modules are found, the tank type for all subtypes is set to the default `Structural` subtype.
+This means that no subtype will receive any mass or cost from the tank.

 ## Examples

 A simple module might look something like this: